Malta convoys: Operation Rocket

 A Club Run from 5 to 7 June delivered 35 Hurricanes to Malta, guided by eight Blenheims from Gibraltar.

 Operation Tracer

 In June, the new carrier HMS Victorious replaced Furious on Club Runs.
-Operation Tracer began on 13 June; when Ark Royal and Victorious, escorted by Force H, departed Gibraltar.
-On 14 June, 47 Hurricanes, guided by four Hudsons from Gibraltar, were flown off; 43 Hurricanes reached Malta.
+Operation Tracer began on 13 June when Ark Royal and Victorious, escorted by Force H, departed Gibraltar.
+On 14 June, 47 Hurricanes were flown off.
+The fighters were guided by four Hudsons from Gibraltar and 43 of the Hurricanes reached Malta.

 Operations Railway I and II

 On 26 June Ark Royal and Furious sailed again with 22 Hurricanes, which were guided to Malta by Blenheims from Gibraltar; all arrived at Malta in bad weather, though one Hurricane crashed on landing.
 Force H reached port on 28 June, Crated aircraft were assembled aboard Furious as she joined Force H for Operation Railway II; on 30 June, 26 Hurricanes took off from Ark Royal.
 The second fighter skidded on take-off from Furious and a drop tank came loose and caught fire as the Hurricane went overboard, killing nine men and injuring four more before the fire was extinguished.
 It was early afternoon before the 35 remaining Hurricanes arrived at Malta, again guided by six Blenheims.
 During the month 142 aircraft reached Malta, some of which were ferried to Egypt.